Petar Zivkovic

 Australia is an hereditary constitutional monarchy with its sovereignty invested in the person of the reigning sovereign and is entirely independent and self-governing.
 Its system of parliamentary government, modelled on that of the United Kingdom, is comprehensively integrated within the Australian constitution.

-The Sovereign, King Charles III, is represented in Australia by the Governor-General who is appointed by His on the advice of the Commonwealth Government Prime Minister.
+The Sovereign, King Charles III, is represented in Australia by the Governor-General who is appointed by the King on the advice of the Commonwealth Government Prime Minister.
 In each State there is a Governor who is similarly appointed by the monarch but on the advice of the State Government Premier.
 Only the Sovereign can appoint or dismiss His representatives.

 All parliamentary or judicial business, at State or Commonwealth level is carried out in the Sovereign’s name.
 The system of constitutional (parliamentary) monarchy is always carried out in such a manner as this ensures that no political group can ever grasp absolute power.
 Politicians must take an Oath of Allegiance to the Sovereign and by so doing the politicians are confronted by the fact that there is a higher authority and that authority is in fact the people represented by the Sovereign.
 The very fact of the Sovereign’s existence - no matter where He may be - is guarantee of good order and governance.

-The Sovereign embodies the sovereignty of the nation and delegates the day to day functioning of this to her representative the Governor-General.
+The Sovereign embodies the sovereignty of the nation and delegates the day to day functioning of this to his representative the Governor-General.
 The Sovereign represents every Australian citizen regardless and by ensuring that government, justice and law are all carried out in His name, His existence ensures the continuance of government for the people and ultimately by the people through the legal requirement to hold regular elections.

 The King is also Sovereign of other Realms and it is important to realise though that each is entirely separate from the other.
 The King as Sovereign in Australia is not legally the same person as the King in Canada nor is he in his role as King of the United Kingdom.